palomakop/palomakop.tv-11ty/src/recurse/ideas.md

 - Just create some fun animations
 - Pixel art cellular automata in the browser
 - Playable generative mazes
+- Play with {% extLink "hydra" "https://hydra.ojack.xyz/" %} more and look at the code

 #### General idas to explore and chew on